PRINCIPLE 3: SEPARATION OF POWERS

 What is the Separation of Powers?

-Checks and balances on the people in our institutions of government means none of them have too much power.
-The first three chapters of our Constitution outline the powers for our Parliament (the Legislature), our Government (the Executive) and our Courts (the Judiciary).
+Checks and balances on the people in our institutions of government mean none of them have too much power.
+The first three chapters of our give legislative power to Parliament, executive power to the Government and judicial power to the courts.

 What are the rules for each branch of government?